Logo

 How can I navigate the diagram?

-In the diagram view you can navigate by holding down the left mouse button.
-As known from Google Maps, scrolling here corresponds to zooming and no scrollbars are displayed.
+In the diagram view, you can navigate by holding down the left mouse button and dragging the diagram.
+Similar to Google Maps, scrolling zooms in or out, and no scrollbars are displayed.

-Furthermore, there is a navigation bar at the right bottom of the editor in diagram view, which offers the following possibilities:
+The diagram view also contains a navigation bar at the bottom right of the editor.
+It offers the following options:

 This screenshot shows the navigation bar.